-This recipe for Southern style Double Cheddar Macaroni and Cheese is for the mac and cheese fans at your dinner table.
-Double-up on the cheddar and it becomes this double cheddar extravaganza.
+This recipe for Southern style Double Cheddar Macaroni and Cheese is ooey gooey deliciousness that’s certain to delight the mac and cheese fans at your table.
+And who isn’t?
+Double-up on the cheese and it becomes this double cheddar cheese lovers extravaganza.

 Double Cheddar Macaroni and Cheese Recipe